kammitama5/kammitama5.github.io/_posts/2018-7-6-Friday-July-6th.md

    in some events and painting backdrops in the all-boys school.
 And I felt stupid.
 So I remember what that feels like, and it was easier for me later on whenever I felt that way.
 It just meant I had to put in the time to work harder.
+ - My mom spent time with me, I stayed up until 4 in the morning, took extra lessons and got my A in Mathematics.
+At the end of the day, no one knew the difference.
+All they saw was my grade, but I had to bust my butt for it because I was behind.
+I think about moments like that when I feel stupid again; when I feel behind.
+I've *done* this before, I can do it again.
+Even if people say I'm a beginner right now...I won't be forever.
+I'll make sure of that.
+I can put in the work.
  - For some people, it's more difficult, particularly if they've *always* been in a situation where things weren't challenging, or school was too easy.
 That's a dangerous thing because the later on in life you learn that lesson (it's okay to suck), the earlier you learn about grit.